 Practical insights on what needs to be done to prepare all levels of staff for the GDPR.
+Originally broadcast on 31 January 2018.

 The EU General Data Protection Regulation (GDPR) will replace the EU Data Protection Directive and the Data Protection Act 1998, with effect from 25 May 2018, regardless of Brexit.
 GDPR will apply to businesses, public authorities and charities established in the EU, as well as organisations established outside the EU that offer goods and services to, or monitor the behaviour of, individuals within the EU.
 GDPR brings significant changes, granting individuals enhanced rights and imposing a number of new obligations upon organisations.
 It also confers new powers upon the data protection authorities that will enforce its provisions.
 Training your staff to understand the requirements of GDPR is a crucial step in demonstrating compliance with the new accountability principle it will introduce.